NicoSiberian/SiberianCMS-Doc/docs/customization/icon.md

 If you need to change options in your module while providing an update you must change the values here

-**Note:** you must never change `code` as this is the unique_code used to update your layout, otherwise this will create a new layout.
+**Note:** you must never change `name` as this is the name used to update your icon pack, otherwise this will create a new icon pack.

 ```php
 <?php